arthurchoung/HOTDOG/README.md

 # HOTDOG

-For more information, please visit http://hotdoglinux.com

 ## Note: FreeBSD is now the development platform.
 Linux is no longer supported.

+For more information, please visit http://hotdoglinux.com (deprecated)

 ## Download (deprecated Linux version)